tmikuska/cloud-cml/documentation/AWS.md

 > **Note:** PATty is currently not available as a standalone .deb file.
 We will include it with 2.6.1 as part of the controller distribution (in addition to installing it).

+> **Note:** AWS userdata is limited to 16KB of data (Base64 encoded).
+That limit is easily reached.
+If more customization is done with additional scripts (like certificate installation or system customization), then it's likely to run into this limit.
+The tooling will eventually need to copy the script bundle to storage (S3) and download it from there during server bring-up (this is not done today!).
+See [this SO post](https://stackoverflow.com/questions/72099325/bypassing-16kb-ec2-user-data-limitation).

 #### Sys section

 In this section, the OS user and password are defined.